What currency is used in Tahiti and Bora Bora?

 Currencies of the Pacific

-The standard currency in Tahiti very soon became the American dollar (dalla or tara in Tahitian).
-Once the Protectorate was established this was replaced by the currency of France, with the silver 5 franc coin, equal in value to the very widespread Chilean pieces of eight.
+The standard Tahiti currency very soon became the American dollar (dalla or tara in Tahitian).
+Once the Protectorate was established, this was replaced by the currency of France, with the silver 5-franc coin, equal in value to the very widespread Chilean pieces of eight.
 Alongside these circulated pieces of eight and dollars from Spain, Chilean condors, Bolivian pesos or even British sovereigns… not forgetting the counterfeit currency arriving from San Francisco or Peru, made of alloys which diminished the value of the coins.
-Confusion surrounding all these different currencies in circulation would last until 1910.
+The confusion surrounding all these different currencies in circulation would last until 1910.

 Creation of a Pacific franc

-During the Second World War, bartering sometimes took on an essential role in trade, quite simply because cash stopped arriving from France; the French Establishments in Oceania had actually sided with Free France against Marshal Pétain's Vichy France.
+During the Second World War, bartering sometimes took on an essential role in trade, quite simply because banknotes and coins stopped arriving from France; the French Establishments in Oceania had actually sided with Free France against Marshal Pétain's Vichy France.

 In the aftermath of the Second World War, General de Gaulle devalued the French franc by decree on 25 December 1945.
 Two new currencies were established for the colonies:

-• the franc of the French colonies in the Pacific (CFP franc), not devalued and which retained its parity with the dollar (US$ 1 = FCFP 49.6).
-100 Pacific francs were worth 240 French francs at that time.
+- the franc of the French colonies in the Pacific (CFP franc), not devalued and which retained its parity with the dollar (US$ 1 = FCFP 49.6).
+100 Polynesian francs were worth 240 French francs at that time.

 Why is €1 worth F 119.33?

 In 1949, France decided that the parity of the CFP franc would henceforth be determined depending on the value of the French franc, and would therefore follow its fluctuations in relation to other currencies.
-But on 1st January 1960, the transition to the new franc in mainland France, where its value was divided by 100, was not applied to the CFP franc, so the exchange rate of 100 CFP francs corresponded to 5.50 new French francs.
-During the transition to the euro (1st January 1999), the exchange rate for the CFP franc in relation to the European monetary unit was worked out by simple conversion, so 1,000 CFP francs = 8.38 euros.
-On the other hand, compared to the dollar, the Pacific franc follows market fluctuations.
+But on January the 1st, 1960, the transition to the new franc in mainland France, where its value was divided by 100, was not applied to the FCFP, so the exchange rate of 100 CFP francs corresponded to 5.50 new French francs.
+During the transition to the euro (January 1999), the exchange rate for the Tahitian franc in relation to the European monetary unit was worked out by simple conversion, so 1,000 CFP francs = 8.38 euros.
+On the other hand, compared to the dollar, the FCFP follows market fluctuations.